2025 NBR strike: Aftermath

 Following the end of the strike, the government reiterated its commitment to revenue reform and warned against future disruptions.
 As of early July 2025, services at ports and tax offices had largely resumed, though discussions on institutional reform continued within government circles.
 The government promised to amend the ordinance while tax officials are continuing to ask it to be repealed.
 The strike caused a shortfall in revenue collection.
 President of the Bangladesh Knitwear Manufacturers and Exporters Association, Fazlee Shamim Ehsan, wrote to both sides calling for a de-escalation of the situation.

 Government response

 The government ended the strike by declaring revenue collection and customs essential services, which must continue during strikes.

-The Anti-Corruption Commission began investigations against senior leaders of strike including the president of the NBR Reform Unity Council, Mohammad Tarek Rikabder.
-The Commission also began investigations against Sehela Siddiqua, general secretary of the NBR Reform Unity Council.
-In total, the commission began investigation against 11 officials of the National Board of Revenue creating concern and panic among tax officials.
+The Anti-Corruption Commission began investigations against senior leaders of the strike, including the president of the NBR Reform Unity Council, Mohammad Tarek Rikabder.
+The commission also began investigations against Sehela Siddiqua, general secretary of the NBR Reform Unity Council.
+In total, the commission began an investigation against 11 officials of the National Board of Revenue, creating concern and panic among tax officials.

 On 2 July, the government sent four senior officials of the National Board of Revenue on forced retirement and suspended the commissioner of the Chittagong Custom House.